Initialization/Setup phase

 1. What is the NHURO SDK?
 (The Robot Brain Kit)

 Think of the NHURO SDK as a “Starter Kit” for building a digital brain.
-Just like a smartphone has an SDK for building apps, our robot has an SDK for building human-like behaviors.
+Just like a smartphone has an SDK for building apps, our robot has an SDK for building human-like, autonomous behaviors.

-- SDK (Software Development Kit): This is your toolbox.
-It contains the code and “wrappers” needed to control the robot without writing every motor command from scratch.
+• SDK (Software Development Kit): This is your toolbox.
+It contains pre-written code structures, ROS 2 nodes, and hardware wrappers needed to control the robot’s physical body without engineering low-level servo communication strings from scratch.

-Why do we need ROS 2?
+Why do we use ROS 2?
 (The Social Network for Parts)

-Imagine the robot’s parts as different people in a room.
-ROS 2 (Robot Operating System) is the “Social Network” or walkie-talkie system that lets them talk:
+Imagine the robot’s hardware components as different people working in a laboratory room.
+ROS 2 (Robot Operating System 2) acts as their high-speed communication network or walkie-talkie channel:

-By using ROS 2, the robot becomes Modular—you can upgrade the “Ears” without ever having to change how the “Muscles” work.
+By using ROS 2, the robot becomes completely Modular—you can change or upgrade your sensory capture drivers without changing how your physical muscles move.

-2. Navigating the Workspace (The “Factory” vs. The “Workshop”)
+2. Navigating the Workspace (The Clean Golden Source Layout)

-- The Workshop (src/): This is where you sit and work.
-You only care about these files.
+• The Workshop (src/): This is where you sit and write code.
+You only care about modifying files inside this directory.

-- The Factory (build/ & install/): These are the machines ROS 2 creates.
-Do not edit files here; your changes will be deleted the next time the factory runs.
+• The Factory (build/, install/, & log/): These are generated automatically by ROS 2 compilation tools.
+Never manually edit files here; your edits will be instantly overwritten the next time the workspace builds.

 └── src/ ← THE WORKSHOP (Your code lives here)